GoogleCloudPlatform/professional-services-data-validator/README.md

                         Defaults  to table.
 ```

-#### Custom Query Validations
+#### Custom Query Column Validations

-Below is the command syntax for custom query validations.
+Below is the command syntax for custom query column validations.

 ```
 data-validation (--verbose or -v) validate custom-query